 - pay should be aligned to the long-term sustainable success and the desired corporate culture throughout the organisation with increases in base salary of Executives being aligned to those of the wider workforce; and

-- the Remuneration Committee ensures that rewards properly reflect business performance.
+- the Remuneration Committee should ensure that rewards properly reflect business performance.